ShenyuanLiang/SGM-net-master/README.md

 ```{r, engine='python'}
     python EG.py --Inference --exp-model=./TRAINED_MODEL_PATH --exp-evald=./TESTING_DATA_PATH --exp-savep=./DIRECTORY_TO_SAVE_OUTPUTFILE --file-name=./NAME_OF _THE_TEXTFILE
 ```
 - One example of computing the mean graph shape.
 Run first command to get all arguments of this script.
 Then run the second command and set all the arguments to your own preferences.
 Be aware for fast affinity matrix computation, one needs to embed a matlab engine.
-If speed is not the concern, please replace the matlab functions for computing $$K_p$$ and $$K_e$$ with functions defined in script *Shape/Statistics*
+If speed is not the concern, please replace the matlab functions for computing $K_p$ and $K_e$ with functions defined in script *Shape/Statistics*
 ```{r, engine='python'}
     python compute_mean.py --help
 ```